-Steed Malbranque may be one of the Premier League’s more unheralded imports, but he will always be remembered fondly at Fulham, Totttenham and Sunderland.
+Steed Malbranque is not one of the Premier League’s most celebrated imports, but he will always be remembered fondly at Fulham, Totttenham and Sunderland.

 It’s 2005.
 Tony Blair has been invited, for reasons that aren’t immediately obvious, onto BBC’s Football Focus programme to give his views on the beautiful game.